Are Carpenter Bees Wood-Destroying Insects?

 If you have a woodpecker pecking at the fascia board of your residence, it is a clear sign that there are carpenter bees in the wood, and nature’s own pest control is at work for you.
 The larva of these bees is an easy meal for woodpeckers.
 The woodpecker is known to feed and destroy entire colonies of carpenter bees.
 Once the woodpecker has completed its job, they can be scared away from the bee nest, and the spot can be repaired.

 Carpenter bees are tough to identify and dangerous pests to get rid of from your homes.
 They can get aggressive and sting you and your children.
-Accurate pest control in San Antonio specializes in the safe and effective removal of carpenter bees and all other pests.
-We request you to call us today to discuss the best solution to get rid of your pest control problems.
+Accurate Pest Control specializes in the safe and effective removal of carpenter bees and all other pests.
+We request you to call us today to discuss the best solution to get rid of your pest control problems in San Antonio.